liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 This update requires patching for SharePoint Server and reonboarding the Hybrid Search Service Application (Cloud SSA) in the on-premises farm using a PowerShell script.

-For more information on upgrading an existing Cloud SSA, see.
+For more information on upgrading an existing Cloud SSA, see [Configure cloud hybrid search - roadmap](../hybrid/configure-cloud-hybrid-searchroadmap.md).

 ### New database connectivity layer with TLS 1.3 and TDS 8.0 support

 Starting with SPSE Version 25H1 build, SharePoint Server Subscription Edition uses [Microsoft.Data.SqlClient version 5.1.4](https://github.com/dotnet/SqlClient/tree/main/release-notes/5.1) for its database connectivity layer.
-This change enables advanced security capabilities such as TLS 1.3 that couldn’t be supported in our previous database connectivity layer, while positioning SharePoint Server to take advantage of other new SQL capabilities.
-This update addresses the limitation of previous library, that is, System.Data.SqlClient library by supporting all new SQL Server and Azure SQL features.
+This change enables advanced security capabilities such as TLS 1.3 that couldn’t be supported in our previous database connectivity layer, that is System.Data.SqlClient library.
+It also enables SharePoint Server to take advantage of other new SQL capabilities such as SQL Server and Azure SQL features.

-The following functionalities can be enabled by switching from the System.Data.SqlClient library to the Microsoft.Data.SqlClient library:
+The following new functionalities are enabled by switching from the previous System.Data.SqlClient library to the new Microsoft.Data.SqlClient library:

 - **Support for Tabular Data Stream (TDS) Version 8.0**: The new TDS version 8.0 is secure by default, requiring encrypted connections and supporting newer encryption protocols like TLS 1.3.
-This ensures compatibility with older TLS versions while enhancing security.
+This also ensures compatibility with older TLS versions while enhancing security.
-- **Support for Transport Layer Security (TLS) Version 1.3**: SharePoint Server Subscription Edition adds support for connecting to SQL databases using TLS 1.3 connection encryption, addressing design concerns of previous versions.
-This enables better database connections, ensuring backward compatibility with older SQL Server versions.
+- **Support for Transport Layer Security (TLS) Version 1.3**: This new build update provides support for connecting to SQL databases using TLS 1.3 connection encryption, addressing design concerns of previous versions.
+This enables better database connections, ensuring even backward compatibility with older SQL Server versions.

+#### When upgrading a farm with existing databases

+Databases that were part of a SharePoint farm when this update was installed will be configured to use "Optional" encryption by default.
+This ensures compatibility with the existing SQL Servers in the farm if they don’t support TDS 8.0 and TLS 1.3 protocols.
+As a result, SharePoint continues to use TDS 7.4 for database connections.

+#### When adding a database to a farm

+New SharePoint farms that are created after this update is installed will be configured to use "Strict" encryption by default for all its database.

+For more information, see [Transport Layer Security (TLS) 1.3 Support](../security-for-sharepoint-server/tls-support-1.3.md).